 In cooler months, the warm exhaust air will transfer heat to the incoming cool air to preheat it.
 This increase in temperature allows the air to hold more moisture which results in a lower relative humidity.
 However condensation occurs in the exhaust channel which is transferred to the supply channel by the rotation of the wheel where it is reabsorbed by the incoming air.
 This recovery of humidity prevents the interior air from becoming too dry, improving its quality.

 In warmer months, the cool air being exhausted from the building will intercept some of the heat and moisture absorbed from the incoming warm air, removing it from the system before it enters the interior and keeping the house cool on warmer days and minimising excessive drying of the indoor environment.

-The integrated controls automatically switch the heat exchanger rotary wheel on & off, which prevents the preheating of warm air in the summer months and helps to keep the interior cool.
+The integrated controls automatically switch the heat exchanger rotary wheel on during the day and off overnight, which prevents the preheating of warm air in the summer months and helps to keep the interior cool.

 Matrix core heat exchanges deposit heat into a core by forcing air through it with a fan.
 The matrix face splits the airflow to maximise the surface area in contact with the core, facilitating more efficient heat transfer.
 The core itself is made of a ceramic material to allow for a greater amount of heat storage.

 This heat is then recovered by periodically reversing the direction of the fan.
 When it is hot outside and cool inside, the supply air from outside will deposit heat in the core which will then be reabsorbed and removed from the system by the exhaust air when the fan changes direction.
 When it is cold outside and warm inside, the exhaust air being removed from the house will deposit heat in the core which is used to preheat the supply air from outside when the fan changes direction.